Manaslu Circuit Trekking - 14 Days

 Acclimatization, and High-altitude sickness

 The acclimatization planned during the trip helps trekkers adapt to the environment with less oxygen.
 Our body needs time to adjust to higher altitudes.
-Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS) which could be fatal.
+Rushing to the higher elevation without acclimatization may result in acute mountain sickness (AMS), which could be fatal.
 The trekkers may suffer from AMS above 2,400m/7,875ft as the amount of oxygen becomes less and less with the increase in elevation.

 We can categorize AMS into three categories with its symptoms.
-The trekker suffering from normal AMS feels giddy, gets headaches, has Nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to less amount of oxygen.
+The trekker suffering from normal AMS feels giddy, gets headaches, has Nausea, and is out of breath, and is suggested not to worry as it disappears after the body gets used to less oxygen.
 Likewise, trekkers suffering from mild AMS show symptoms of dizziness, muscular pain, insomnia, headache, vomiting, loss of appetite, rapid heartbeat, and shortness of breath.
 Mild AMS can be treated with anti-headache medicines.
+A person suffering from serious AMS shows heightened symptoms, including shortness of breath, even while resting.
+The trekker with serious symptoms can barely walk, and fluids may start building up in the lungs.
+The trekker with serious AMS must be taken to a lower altitude immediately.

 Advanced cases of AMS

-If AMS is not treated in time, it can be life-threatening and lead to edema, a condition in which fluid is accumulated in the tissues of the body.
+If AMS is not treated in time, it can be life-threatening and lead to edema, a condition in which fluid accumulates in the tissues of the body.
 Following are the two serious altitude sicknesses caused at high altitudes.

 High Altitude Cerebral Edema (HACE)